inayatkh/ucwinRoadCaffeMobileNet-SSDdetections/README.md

 caffessd_root_dir = /home/inayat/new_retraining_mobilenet/caffe

+[DEPLOY]
+train_iter_model = 45000

 </pre>

+First of all set the value for **dataset_name** this should the  folder name as explained above.
+Then set the path value for the **data_root_dir**, which should be the root path value of the folder where you have created your dataset.

-The training_images_base_width is an important configuration parameter to set.
+The **training_images_base_width** is an important configuration parameter to set.
 Basically, we need each of our training image size approximately around 200 kilo Bytes.
 Otherwise, the training will very long time.
 As we are fine tuning the already trained model for our custom data, therefore I have used CPU only and kepth training_images_base_width to 558.

-**todo explain caffessd_root_dir **

 Make sure that all images collected and place in right place and are formatted as either .jpg or .png.
 Finally, run  [00_resizeImagesindataset.py](00_resizeImagesindataset.py ) as follows in your python enviroment: